-GCSE Physical Education (PE) is a course for pupils who are talented in a number of sports and have a passion for learning about the theory behind PE and sport.
-The subject requires a good understanding of Biology and Science as well as strong numeracy skills to present, interpret and analyse graphs and tables.
+GCSE Physical Education (PE) is a course for pupils who are talented in several sports and have a passion for learning about the theory behind PE and sport.
+The subject requires a good understanding of Biology and science as well as strong numeracy skills to present, interpret and analyse graphs and tables.